umd-lib/reciprocal-borrowing/README.md

 This environment contains:

 * changes to use the "borrow-local" hostname
-* changes to the "Univerisity of Maryland" Shibboleth link to use the Shibboleth IdP in the Docker stack
+* changes to the "shibboleth_config.yml" file so that all organizations use the Shibboleth IdP in the Docker stack
 * modifications to support running on M-series (Apple Silicon) laptops
 * Values for the environment variables in the ".env" file